The-Frontier/FrontierObsidian/unpublished/0 Authoring Content.md

 > It is recommended to only use .svg files when embedding images, as they will scale losless on the website.
 If nothing else is available, .png files are also a good choice.
 Try to avoid .jpg files.

 ### Embedding Static Content
 When wanting to add static content like videso or pdf files, you can simply add the file to the current folder.
 It will be accessible through its path ie. `path/to/static.pdf`.
-The file can be linked
+The file can be linked with a wiki link like you would link to other pages.

 ## Quartz
 Since all markdown syntax is supported, there is only very few Quartz specific syntax to adhere to.
 Furthermore as you have noticed, files and folders in the  `unpublished` folder will not be published to the website and stay private.